vadrif-draco/CSE451-CompAndNetSec-Project/README.md

 - `custom_algo_test_zeros` tests our custom algorithm's encryption and decryption of a block of zeros (check if plaintext recovery is ok).
 - `custom_algo_avalanche_effect_test` tests all-zeros, one-bit-flip in message, and one-bit-flip in key to demonstrate the strength of the custom algorithm's avalanche effect.
 - `custom_algo_avalanche_effect_test2` is a stronger test than the previous one, encrypting 1000 different plaintexts and comparing each to get the minimum, maximum, mean, and median statistics of no. of bits changed between every two consecutive ciphertexts, again to demonstrate the strength of the custom algorithm's avalanche effect.
-- In the GUI, there's an `Uunsecure Upload` button to test the integration of the FTP server in the backend with the file browse and upload GUI in the frontend without performing any encryption along the way.
+- In the GUI, there's an `Unsecure Upload` button to test the integration of the FTP server in the backend with the file browse and upload GUI in the frontend without performing any encryption along the way.

 # GUI